 Purcell's scholarship has earned university and national recognition.
-Most recently, Purcell was recognized with KSU's 2018 Outstanding Early Career Faculty Award.
-Previously in 2016, Purcell received the prestigious AASCU John Saltmarsh Award for Emerging Leaders in Civic Engagement.
+Most recently, Purcell received the 2020 Excellence in Scholarship and Creative Activity Award from the University College.
+Purcell was previously recognized with KSU's 2018 Outstanding Early Career Faculty Award.
+In 2016, Purcell received the prestigious AASCU John Saltmarsh Award for Emerging Leaders in Civic Engagement which is awarded through the American Democracy Project.
 In the same year, she was also recognized with the Kiesler Service Award, which honors student-centered teaching and service.
 In 2015, Purcell received the University College Faculty Development Award in recognition of her promising research agenda.

 Purcell serves in multiple leadership roles at the national, university, college, and department levels, including service as the Program Chair for the Emerging Engagement Scholars Workshop, an Associate Editor for the Journal for Higher Education Outreach and Engagement, the KSU Faculty Senate President and multi-term member of the Faculty Senate Executive Committee, the former AAUP@KSU Vice-President, a member of the University College Faculty Committee, and Chair of the Leadership and Integrative Studies Strategic Planning Committee.
 Purcell also served as a member of the Executive Committee of the Graduate Policy and Curriculum Committee prior to being appointed by The Graduate College Dean to serve as the inaugural Graduate Faculty Fellow and Interim Graduate Program Coordinator for the Graduate Certificate in Leadership and Ethics.